 As with the Encyclopedia, we used the founding dates provided to generate yearly counts of new organizational foundings.
 For those few organizations that did not report a founding date (N=8) it was imputed using the first year in which the organization appeared in the Yearbook.
 If the organization was "captured" by Smith and Sikkink in 2000 then the organization was coded as having been present in each intervening year between the date of founding and 2000.
 For the remaining organizations we relied primarily upon the 2002/3 CD-ROM version of the Yearbook to construct a yearly record of whether or not the organization was active.
-The CD-ROM version has one major advantage over the hard copy of the Yearbook for producing density counts, it provides a record of the most recent date the Yearbook staff received updated information on an organization is still active and, for those organizations no longer active, provides information on the date of dissolution.
+The CD-ROM version has one major advantage over the hard copy of the Yearbook for producing density counts, it provides a record of the most recent date the Yearbook staff received updated information on an organization and provides links to the Yearbook website which indicates whether or not an organization is still active and, for those organizations no longer active, provides information on the date of dissolution.